 4. Chatfield Hollow State Park – Killingworth, CT

 Chatfield Hollow State Park borders the Cockaponset State Forest in south-central Connecticut.
 This is primarily a hiking park, though there are also picnic areas scattered throughout and a small swimming area in Chatfield Hollow Pond.

 We followed a trail along the gently babbling Chatfield Hollow Brook to the “Indian Caves.”
 Though artifacts have been found that speak to the fact that Native Americans used to inhabit this area, there isn’t much left today.
 We climbed around the rocks and ducked into a few small caves, but there isn’t really much to see.
 Nevertheless, it was a nice place for a calm walk through the woods.

 5. Hopeville Pond State Park – Griswold, CT

 After being together for a couple years, Pat and I decided it was time for us to be real adults and start purchasing some of our own camping gear.
 Of course, camping gear is expensive and we were both broke grad students, so it took us a while to save up and acquire all that we needed.

-So on Labor Day weekend, about two weeks after our new tent arrived in the mail, we spent 3 nights camped at Hopeville Pond State Park in east-central Connecticut.
-We were camped at site B7, which was probably the largest one in the whole place, despite the fact that our reservation was fairly last minute.
+So on Labor Day weekend, about two weeks after our new tent arrived, we spent 3 nights camped at Hopeville Pond State Park in east-central Connecticut.
+We were camped at site B7 which was probably the largest one in the whole place, despite the fact that our reservation was fairly last minute.
 I’m not sure how this keeps happening to us.

 Of course, we had to play a few games.
 It was going well until I went for the ball and smashed my hand into the metal pole instead.
 Hard.
-I had a nice bruised and swollen thumb for the rest of the weekend.
+I had a nice bruised and swollen thumb for the next week.